milonmaze/privacy-terms-observatory/www.fedex.com/en-us/trust-center/privacy.html.md

 2. Performing agreements.
 This includes shipping services, tracking FedEx services, communication with individuals and other parties regarding services, responding to requests for (further) information, dispute resolution and preparing agreements (e.g., link the shipment tracking number to your account to enable you to follow your shipment).

 3. Relationship management and marketing for commercial activities.
 In general, FedEx processes Personal Data as necessary for the development and improvement of FedEx products and/or services, account management, client services and the performance of (targeted) marketing activities in order to establish a relationship with a client and/or maintaining as well as extending a relationship with a client, business partner or supplier and for performing analyses with respect to Personal Data for statistical and scientific purposes (e.g., deliver advertising, communications and content from us on our sites and those of third parties more specific to your interests).
+With respect to Personal Data, we may append data with third party information to aid in performing analyses and the performances of (targeted) marketing activities.

 You can manage your accounts with FedEx through the following: